SmartLayer/SmartLayer/README.md

 ### Helpful Knowledge

-To get the Unicode point of a character, use this command:
+If you want to play around getting new symbols to a keyboard layout, you must first find its code point.
+To get the Unicode point of a character, use this command in a *nix PC - note the symbol is passed to the echo command:
 ````
 echo -n "𐞥" | iconv -f utf8 -t UTF-32 | hexdump -e '/2 "U+%04X\n"'
 U+FEFF